International Conference Call Austria

 For example, a caller in the United States would dial a regular U.S. toll free number, yet would be connected to

 the global teleconference in Austria.
-Meanwhile, a caller in South Africa would dial a toll free South Africa access
+Meanwhile, a caller in Austria would dial a toll free Austria access number,

 Pay as you go, contract-free international conferencing plans are available, providing you with the ultimate in

-flexibility.
-With no prepayment, no startup costs, no monthly fees, no minimum requirements, and no long-term commitment
+With no prepayment, no startup costs, no monthly fees, no minimum requirements, and no long-term commitment required,

 want.